-Supporters of immigrant block Connecticut federal building
+Supporters of Ecuadorian immigrant block federal building

 HARTFORD, Conn.
-(AP) — Supporters of a man from Ecuador facing deportation, some chained to trash cans filled with sand, have blocked the doors of the federal building in Hartford, Connecticut.
+(AP) — Dozens of demonstrators, some of them chained to each other and barrels filled with sand, blocked the doors to a federal courthouse Friday in support of an immigrant from Ecuador who was been living in a church for a year to avoid deportation.

-About 20 people holding signs and banners sat down in front of the building Friday morning in support of 44-year-old Nelson Pinos.

-They are demanding that Immigration and Customs Enforcement allow Pinos to go home to his family in time for the holidays.
+About 60 people joined the rally to demand that Immigration and Customs Enforcement stay the deportation order for Nelson Pinos, 44, and allow him to return home to his family.
+Protesters sang songs and chanted “Bring Nelson home.”

-Pinos was ordered to leave the U.S. a few weeks before Christmas last year.
-He instead sought sanctuary in a New Haven church.
+Pinos sought sanctuary in a New Haven church after he was ordered to leave the U.S. a few weeks before Christmas last year.
+A New Haven resident, he has been living in the U.S. illegally since 1992.
+He is married and the father of three children who are U.S. citizens.

 Most Read Nation & World Stories